fedbiomed/fedbiomed/README.md

 ## development environment

-### conda environments for development
+### setup conda environments

-* to setup or update the environments, you use the **configure_conda** script:
+* to create or update the environments, you use the **configure_conda** script:

 ```
 $ ./scripts/configure_conda
 ```

-* this script will setup the environments, or update them if the conda.yaml files have been modified
+* this script will create the environments, or update them if the conda.yaml files have been modified

-* there is one specific environemnt for each component:
+* there is one specific environment for each component:

   * fedbiomed-network :  provides HTTP upload/download server and MQQT daemon
   * fedbiomed-researcher : provides the researcher part
   * fedbiomed-node : provides the client part

-### tool to setup the environment
+### activate the environments

-In a terminal, you can setup environments to work interactively inside a specific repository, with the right conda environment and the right PYTHONPATH environement.
+In a terminal, you can configure environments to work interactively inside a specific repository, with the right conda environment and the right PYTHONPATH environment.

 ```
 ./scripts/fedbiomed_environment ENV
 ```

-where ENV chosen between:
+where ENV chosen from:

 * network (work inside fedbiomed-network)
 * node (work inside fedbiomed-node)
 * researcher (work inside fedbiomed-researcher)

+### run the software

-### run the network part
+#### run the network part

 * in a new terminal: